 If your colleagues and clients gave you a soft skills scorecard, how would they rate you?

-Now, those of you on the sales, marketing and even HR side of the table may feel you get a free pass out of this conversation.
-Typical hiring processes favor an extroverted “people person” who finds it easy to converse.
-With just about anyone.
-And anything.
+Now, those of you on the sales, marketing and even HR side of the table may feel you get a free pass out of this soft skills scorecard conversation.
+After all, typical hiring processes favor an extroverted “people person” who finds it easy to converse with just about anyone.

 If those operations, manufacturing, engineering and technical colleagues gave you a soft skills scorecard, how would they rate you?
 You know, the colleagues and technical decision makers who make you feel out of place and disrespected.

 The same soft skills which make business people desirable for marketing and sales functions frequently turn off other colleagues in the workplace.
 These technically-oriented colleagues “hear” your conversations as unsubstantial and unfocused, compared to their terse conversational style.
 Often business conversations “sound” like buzz words or memorized questions that are not-in-the moment.
 Because the marketer or seller is uncomfortable to move into uncharted, unchoreographed waters.

 When people do not understand what you are saying, they cannot understand what you can do for them and with them.
 How much profitability is lost due to workplace communication disconnects?
 What might your professional success roadmap look like if you focused on developing soft skills and acumen essential to bridging the cross-functional communication gaps which erode profitability?